Friends of the Lower Suwannee & Cedar Keys National Wildlife Refuges

 Refuge and Friends Making it Happen Together

-The Cook's House Project, which will be complete before the end of 2024, brought clearly into focus the size and complexity of restoring and conserving the historic buildings at Vista.
-It also made perfectly clear that, even with grant support, Friends cannot lead the next stages of that historical preservation.
+The Cook's House Project, complete in 2024, brought into focus the size and complexity of restoring and conserving the historic buildings at Vista.

 Picture